Make the strongest application you can with the information provided here. And just get in touch if you have any questions.

 We do not normally grant deferrals after you have been made an offer, unless you have serious and unforeseen personal circumstances that would prevent you from studying that year.
 If you want to request a deferral after we have made you an offer, you will need to put your request in writing.
 We may suggest that you re-apply when you are ready to study.

-We do not normally consider deferred applications for the Foundation Diploma or Postgraduate Taught courses.
+We do not normally consider deferred applications for Postgraduate Taught courses.
 Instead, we would encourage you to re-apply when you are ready to study.

 We welcome students who wish to transfer to Falmouth from other universities.
 You will be studying a similar or related subject and on track to achieve the necessary HE credits to transfer across to Falmouth for entry to second or third year.